 “Assume that you are an employee with 35 years until retirement and a current 401(k) account balance of $25,000.
 If returns on investments in your account over the next 35 years average 7 percent and fees and expenses reduce your average returns by 0.5 percent, your account balance will grow to $227,000 at retirement, even if there are no further contributions to your account.
 If fees and expenses are 1.5 percent, however, your account balance will grow to only $163,000.
 The 1 percent difference in fees and expenses would reduce your account balance at retirement by 28 percent.”

 To elaborate on just how low Guideline’s fee structure is for small businesses, let’s compare them to Employee Fiduciary, another low cost provider who charges $1,500 for annual record keeping and administration services (up to 30 participants and $30 for each additional participant) and 0.08% of plan assets for custodial services provided by MG Trust Company, not including a $1,000 set-up fee ($500 for start-up plans).
 According to Guideline co-founder Kevin Busque in this Fireside Chat on May 31, 2018, Guideline handles 4,000 plans (the website states they currently work with 5,500+), $500 million in assets, and $30 million in monthly payroll contributions and has an average plan size of about 12 participants (and an average plan asset size of $125,000) with plans ranging from 2 to 700 participants, so their average annual fee is about $1,152 ($96 * 12) not including a $500 set-up fee.
 Employee Fiduciary, unlike Guideline, does not provide 3(16) administration or 3(38) investment fiduciary services, so the total service fees would be significantly more if employers were to add those services.
-Granted, unlike Employee Fiduciary, Guideline does not provide cross-testing services nor does it allow for self-directed brokerage accounts, but the segment that Guideline focuses on typically doesn’t require those services and features.
+Granted, unlike Employee Fiduciary, Guideline does not provide cross-testing services (but they can provide all of the information needed for an actuary or pension consultant to perform cross-testing) nor does it allow for self-directed brokerage accounts, but the segment that Guideline focuses on typically doesn’t require those services and features.
 Neither company offers defined benefit plans, which are also not typically relevant for small employers.

 Guideline’s services also shine light on the futility of just about every retirement plan financial advisor by demonstrating how little value there is to selecting and monitoring a fund line-up, which is the primary reason why advisors get paid – and they almost always base their fee on the size of the account to ensure that it keeps increasing!
 Here is what Ted Benna, who is commonly referred to as the “father of 401(k)” because he created and gained IRS approval of the first 401(k) savings plan, had to say about 401(k) plan financial advisors: